Cosima von Bonin: Work

-Von Bonin personally does not include the meanings of her works, art critics Jan Avgikos and Holly Myers, feel that understanding von Bonin’s works can be difficult or frustrating for this reason.
-There are a few articles where von Bonin talks about why she purposely does not convey the insight of her pieces, Thomas Gebremedhin from The Wall Street Journal and Eleanor Heartney with The Brooklyn Rail, have brief discussions with her over this topic.

-Throughout her career, von Bonin has been described as bringing play and fun into her work.
-Von Bonin is known to use humor in her works and works mainly in collaborations, it has been pointed out by art critics like Nuit Banai and Jan Avgikos, that the employment of humor may be utilized to make her seem elusive.
-She has been called a political artist as well, especially when describing her work in her sixth solo exhibition, "'What if it Barks?'".
+Von Bonin does not explain the meaning of her works.
+She has also said that her work "has nothing to say, that there is nothing to learn from it."
+Art critics Jan Avgikos and Holly Myers, feel that understanding von Bonin’s works can be difficult or frustrating for this reason.
+She uses humor in her works. but art critics Nuit Banai and Jan Avgikos have argued that the employment of humor may be used to make her seem elusive.
+She has been called a political artist as well, especially when describing her work in her sixth solo exhibition, 'What if it Barks?'.
+Director of Raven Row, Alex Sainsbury, describes von Bonin's work as "anti-didactic and anti-authoritarian."

-Her work has been compared to Sigmar Polke, Martin Kippenberger, and Rosemarie Trockel, some of the artists that von Bonin claimed influenced her early career are André Cadere, Marcel Broodthaers, Cady Noland, and Mike Kelley.
+Her work has been compared to Sigmar Polke, Martin Kippenberger, and Rosemarie Trockel.
+Von Bonin has said that André Cadere, Marcel Broodthaers, Cady Noland, Mike Kelley, Isa Genzken, Poul Gernes and Martin Kippenberger influenced her.